nuagenetworks/nuage-kubernetes/kubernetes-standalone-deployment/kubernetes-1-installation.rst

          -s <scpUrl>         The remote scp url. (eg. root@myhost://home/certs/)

 	..
-Note:: The above command generates the client certificates for the "k8s-admin" user and copies it to the /usr/local/ or any specified directory of the k8s node where Ansible is run.
+Note:: The above command generates the client certificates for the "k8s-admin" user and copies it to the /etc/kubernetes/pki or any specified directory of the k8s master node where daemonsets are going to be created.
 This certificate information is used by the nuagekubemon (nuage k8S monitor) to securely communicate with the VSD.

 4. To complete the steps provided in the Kubeadm installer guide, go `here <https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/>`_.

+  ..
+Note:: The default directory for kubernetes certs is in /etc/kubernetes/pki on the master node.
+If you specify any other directory while doing kubeadm init then that directory needs to be specified above in the VSD cert generation step

   ..
 Note:: Kubectl needs the kube config to be copied to a specific location after the master is initialized using kubeadm init.
 Ansible scripts used to install Nuage components also rely on kubectl being available to the ansible user.
 In order to achieve that, execute the following commands on the master node after kubeadm init:
     ::